Home Insights Frontend Development Services: What to Expect, What to Pay, and What to Demand

 Frontend development used to mean converting Photoshop files into HTML and CSS.
 Those days are gone.
 In 2026, the frontend is where business logic lives.
 State

-management, real-time data, complex animations, offline capability, accessibility compliance — the frontend is now half the engineering work on any serious product.
+management, real-time data, complex animations, offline capability, accessibility compliance.
+The frontend is now half the engineering work on any serious product.

 This shift has consequences.
 A backend developer who can write some React is not a frontend developer.
 A designer who can code is not a frontend developer.
 Frontend is a specialization that requires deep understanding of browser APIs, rendering performance, component architecture, and user experience patterns.